 Ignys are a Raspberry Pi design partner

-We have supported with lots of compliance testing including setting up devices, taking products to chambers and liaising with test houses.
+We support a multitude of compliance testing projects including setting up devices, taking products to chambers and liaising with test houses.
 This makes sure everyone is clear what needs to be done so tests could be run efficiently.

 Pre-covid we attended in-person whereas during covid it was set up with good instructions and left to run.

 For home-based devices form factor is often important, which needs to be sleek and look incredible, as they are often on show around the house, so all the hardware inside is quite tight and needs to fit in a small area.
 Close collaboration with enclosure designers to split designs across different printed circuit boards and careful profiling of the pcbs makes a big difference to the end aesthetics.

 For IoT devices these need to have a great battery life with focus on power consumption in the electronics and software design and implementations.
 We have invested in equipment that allows us to profile device power consumption and then optimise the power usage.
 Many IoT devices, especially hubs, contain multiple radios and antennas.
 There need careful consideration and prototyping to minimise coupling and pattern skewing between them.
 Antenna matching is important to ensure the energy used for communication is efficiently transferred into the antenna and not wasted as reflected power.

 Smart tech is a cover-all term and relates to products within many different types.
 However, you can read more about a value engineering project we carried out as an electronics design company for a smart home technology company and the results in our case study here.

 This sector also involves smart home tech to some degree.
 We have worked on systems that support large social housing installations and systems which communicate directly with domestic boilers.
 Much of this is temperature sensing and controlling pumps and valves in a reliable and safe way.